sarahrhalem/ANN_from_Scratch/README.md

  Figures - contains folders for each Task1, Task2, Task3

  Results - contains folders for each Task1, Task2 (No csv results exported for Task 3 only figures)

+Note: The zipped folder uploaded to moodle is also contained within the GitHub INM702_Task1_2_3_Code_SarahRhalem.zip

 Location/link to the MNIST data: http://yann.lecun.com/exdb/mnist/